-At an April 15, 2014, meeting with NJ HPO review staff, the Coast Guard was informed that the NJ HPO concurred with the revised design for the new BMF and that the design successfully integrated the use of new materials that replicated historic materials, resulting in new construction that blended with nearby historic buildings, including the Station Building, and meeting the relevant stipulations in the 2014 MOA (personal communication, NJ HPO staff 2014).
+At an April 15, 2014, meeting with NJ HPO review staff, the Coast Guard was informed that the NJ HPO concurred with the revised design for the new BMF and that the design successfully integrated the use of new materials that replicated historic materials, resulting in new construction that blended with nearby historic buildings, including the Station Building, and meeting the relevant stipulations in the draft 2014 MOA (personal communication, NJ HPO staff 2014).
 The NJ HPO also specifically requested that the Coast Guard affix a date plaque on the new BMF.
-The signed MOA is included in Appendix D.
+The draft MOA is included in Appendix D; the SHPO and Coast Guard anticipate having a fully executed MOA by the end of August 2014.
 4.5 Summary of Impacts